UBC-CIC/call-center-historical-audio-processing/backend/transcript-indexer/README.md

-# ECOMM 911 - Audio Call Transcription Flow (Part 1)
+# E-Comm 911 - Audio Call Transcription Flow (Part 1)

 ## Project Overview

-The first half of the ECOMM-911 call center virtual assistant Proof of concept - an application stack that transcribes and provides PII redaction for audio files and their corresponding metadata received from the frontend, and indexes the resulting processed transcripts into an Elasticsearch domain for future querying during ongoing calls.
+The first half of the E-Comm 911 call center virtual assistant Proof of concept - an application stack that transcribes and provides PII redaction for audio files and their corresponding metadata received from the frontend, and indexes the resulting processed transcripts into an Elasticsearch domain for future querying during ongoing calls.
 This portion of the solution leverages Amazon Transcribe, Amazon Comprehend, Amazon Elasticsearch, AWS Step Functions and AWS Lambda.
 Do note that this stack should be deployed first as the realtime call transcription stack with AWS Connect Integration has a dependency on this stack.

 ## Deployment Steps